obspy/obspy/CONTRIBUTING.md

  1. Fork the repo.
  2. Make a new branch.
 For feature additions/changes base your new branch at `master`, for pure bugfixes base your new branch at e.g. `maintenance_1.0.x` .
  3. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need a test!
- 4. Make the test pass.
+ 4. Make the test pass (call `obspy-runtests` or run individual tests using e.g. [pytest](https://docs.pytest.org/en/latest/usage.html#specifying-tests-selecting-tests))
  5. Push to your fork and submit a pull request.
     - for feature branches set base branch to `obspy:master`
     - for bugfix branches set base branch to the latests maintenance branch, e.g. `obspy:maintenance_1.0.x`
  6. Wait for our review.
 We may suggest some changes or improvements or alternatives.
 Keep in mind that PR checklist items can be met after the pull request has been opened by adding more commits to the branch.

 Please make sure to select the correct base branch (`master` vs. `maintenance_x.x.x`) for your PR.
+If in doubt, ask us which one is appropriate first.

 If your PR is adding a new submodule, please go through the [to-do items for new submodules in the wiki](https://github.com/obspy/obspy/wiki/How-to%3A-add-a-new-submodule).